mozilla-mobile/mozilla-vpn-client/docs/dev-setup/wasm.md

 # Pre-requisites

-WASM instructions for linux are below.
-Building for wasm is a little tricky, you may be able to get by using the taskcluster artefacts that run on each PR.
+WASM instructions for Linux are below.
+Building for wasm is a little tricky, you may be able to get by using the taskcluster artifacts that run on each PR.
 Each PR runs a build-wasm/opt job.
-From github actions view, you can "View task in Taskcluster", then under Artifacts, click on `public/build/index.html`.
+From GitHub actions view, you can "View task in Taskcluster", then under Artifacts, click on `public/build/index.html`.

-If that doesn't work for you, first follow all pre-requisites listed in [linux.md](./linux.md#pre-requisites).
+If that doesn't work for you, first follow all pre-requisites listed in [Linux.md](./linux.md#pre-requisites).

 ## Other dependencies